 Q – How are you going to pay for the jail?

 A – We will be soliciting grants, donations from the community, renting out office space, and holding fundraisers and other revenue generating activities.

-Q – Does the Society rent out the Barn in Stratford?
+Q – Does the Society host private events at the Barn in Stratford?

 A – Yes – this ensures our self-sustainability.
 Go here for more information (Link here )